 Military Money Manual has partnered with CardRatings for our coverage of credit card products.
 Military Money Manual and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 Thank you for supporting my independent, veteran owned site.

-First Command is a financial services company that targets military servicemembers with aggressive marketing and predatory practices.
-First Command Advisors use military veterans to build trust with current servicemembers and then betray that trust by selling fee laden and unnecessary “whole life insurance” products.
+First Command is a financial services company that targets military servicemembers with aggressive marketing and dubious practices.
+First Command Advisors use military veterans to build trust with current servicemembers and then uses that trust to sell high fee and unnecessary “whole life insurance” products.

 While I do not have personal experience with First Command's products and services, I have read several horror stories on Reddit.
 First Command does not seem to be a scam in the traditional sense of the word, but they do employ scammy practices.
-You'll be much better off investing in your TSP and Vanguard Roth IRA rather than overpaying for bad investment advice.
+You'll be much better off investing in your TSP and Vanguard Roth IRA rather than overpaying for bad investment advice from First Command.

 What To Do Instead of First Command